Motorcycle Accident - Motorcyclist Suffers Facial Fractures, Concussion and Loss of Vision - $3.75 Million Settlement

 As a result of his concussion, plaintiff was diagnosed with mild cognitive deficits by his neuropsychologist.
 This diagnosis was disputed by defendant’s expert who was prepared to testify that while plaintiff suffered serious injuries, there was no evidence that he suffered from any cognitive deficits.

-The motorcycle accident case settled at the end of an all day mediation which took place two weeks before the scheduled trial date.
+The motorcycle accident case settled at the end of a full day mediation which took place two weeks before the scheduled trial date.